google/weather-tools/weather_mv/README.md

 * **Parallel Upload**: Each file will be processed in parallel.
 With Dataflow autoscaling, even large datasets can be processed in a reasonable amount of time.

+> Note: Data is written into BigQuery using streaming inserts.
+It may take [up to 90 minutes](https://cloud.google.com/bigquery/streaming-data-into-bigquery#dataavailability)
+> for buffers to persist into storage.
+However, weather data will be available for querying immediately.

 ## Usage

 ```